Changissnz/nu_merchant_principal/README.md

 retained in secrecy for purposes of belief and private initiative.
-So for this section, the use of the illusion to describe the prideful's practice is catered to references of the prideful's objective: status or functionally-directed power.
+So for this section, the use of the illusion to describe the prideful's practice is catered to references of the prideful's objective: status and/or functionally-directed power.